 1 The chain brake (A) can either be activated manually (by your left hand) or automatically by the inertia release mechanism (a freeswinging pendulum).
-On most of our models the front hand guard acts as a counterweight in case of kickback.
+On most of our models the

 The brake is applied when the front hand guard (B) is pushed forwards.